moezy2/onboarding-form/README.md

 - Add a manager notification email on successful provisioning
 - Integrate with Microsoft Teams to post a welcome message to a new starters channel
 - Add input validation in the Logic App to reject malformed requests before attempting user creation
+- Move the onboarding form behind authentication so only authorised staff can submit it

 ---